hyperledger/iroha/docs/source/references/api_spec.md

 **Expects**:
 - Body: [`VersionedSignedQueryRequest`](#iroha-structures)
 - Query parameters:
-  + `start` - Optional parameter in queries where results can be indexed.
+  + `start`: Optional parameter in queries where results can be indexed.
 Use to return results from specified point.
 Results are ordered where can be by id which uses rust's [PartialOrd](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html#derivable) and [Ord](https://doc.rust-lang.org/std/cmp/trait.Ord.html) traits.
-  + `limit` - Optional parameter in queries where results can be indexed.
+  + `limit`: Optional parameter in queries where results can be indexed.
 Use to return specific number of results.

 **Responses**: